rajeshrishi/text-to-speech/README.md

                             %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Project Overview:
+HERE WE CAN :
+1. Create an mp3 from a string of text
-Here we can ask the user for a speech to convert ir to text.
+2. Ask the user for a text and create an mp3